Sb1947/Super-Tic-Tac-Toe-Silly-3/README.md

 - The game ends when a player achieves a winning line in the large grid by winning three small boards in a row, column, or diagonal.
 If all boards are filled without any player achieving this, the game is a draw.
 Additional Notes

-### Tie in a Small Board:

-- If neither player wins a small board, it is considered a draw.
-This board is now effectively "closed," and future moves directed to this board will allow the next player to choose any available board.

 ---
 # Good Luck!